sebastianandreasson/node/README.md

      - Enter port 5000
      - Name it anything you'd like
      - View the forwarded ports in the Environment Details panel
-   - Open http://localhost:5000/ and show the booth attendant the running site
+   - Open the local browser and go to http://localhost:5000/ to see the app running on a different port.

-7. **Finish**
-  - Complete steps 5-7 on the Challenge Worksheet